-The organisational structure of district planning committees (DPCs) is not uniform across states, somewhere headed by Ministers, politicians in some and also bureaucrats in some cases.
+The organisational structure is not uniform across states, somewhere headed by Ministers, politicians in some and also bureaucrats in some cases.
 For example, in Chhattisgarh, Madhya Pradesh, Orissa, Uttar Pradesh and Uttaranchal, the DPCs are chaired by Ministers.
 The chairpersons of Zilla Parishads are chairpersons of DPCs in Karnataka, Kerala, Manipur, Rajasthan, Sikkim, Tamil Nadu, Tripura and West Bengal.
 The Divisional Commissioner is the chairperson in DPCs in the state of Haryana.
 The details on DPCs have been discussed later in the report.